GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 1. Click the checkbox next to the service you wish to delete.
 1. Click **Delete** at the top of the page to delete the service.

 If you are trying to delete the *default* service, you cannot.
-Instead:
+Instead, do the following:

 1. Click on the number of versions which will navigate you to App Engine Versions page.
 1. Select all the versions you wish to disable and click **Stop** at the top of the page.
 This will free